 catheter placement into another body part, a needle may be put into the groin, elbow,

 or other site.

-A special X-ray machine will be used to produce the fluoroscopic images of the body
+A special X-ray machine will be used to make the fluoroscopic images of the body structure

 In the case of arthrography (visualization of a joint), any fluid in the joint may

 be aspirated (removed with a needle and syringe) before the contrast dye is injected.